First Month After Death

 Protect Unoccupied Property

 If the estate includes a home that is now vacant or unoccupied, you may want to take additional steps to protect it, since such properties are more vulnerable (to theft, vandalism, squatters, broken pipes that go unnoticed, etc.).
 You may want to periodically check in on the property, and to consider hiring an alarm company, as well as a gardener to keep it looking lived-in.
-You should also be aware that insurance companies have special rules for vacant or unoccupied homes, and you may need to take action to ensure the home continues to be covered (see Consumer Reports and insurance considerations).
+You may also want to post legally valid no-trespassing signs, which can be helpful if it becomes necessary to have law enforcement remove squatters, or if someone is injured on the property (as an added precaution, you may want to take photos of the signs in case you later need to prove that they were there).
+Finally, be aware that insurance companies have special rules for vacant or unoccupied homes, and you may need to take action to ensure the home continues to be covered (see Consumer Reports and insurance considerations).

 Cancel Unneeded Services